 Importantly, not taking care of your old attic insulation will also make any needed insulation measures redundant.
-This is why it is quite important that you have them removed before getting in touch with a spray foam insulation contractor.
+This is why it is quite important that you have them removed before getting in touch with a spray foam insulation contractors Houston.

 Meanwhile, here are some of the advantages of removing your old attic insulation.

 Moisture control helps to reduce the amount of energy required to heat and cool the home, thereby reducing cost.
 However, old attic insulation such as fiberglass absorbs moisture and can allow it to leak into the ceilings, floorboards, baseboards, and walls.
 Leading to high energy consumption.